-Fracking Injuries: OIl & Gas Industry Creates Environmental and Health Hazards
+Fracking Injuries may include trauma, silicosis or leukemia: OIl & Gas Industry Creates Environmental and Health Hazards

 Toxic chemicals and accidents due to fracking activity account for many preventable injuries and illnesses each year.
 But companies are not taking responsibility for unsafe workplaces, and public health problems reflect their negligence.

 It is not surprising that the large corporations responsible for many occupational health risks downplay the toxic nature of the fracking business, and in turn, fail to properly study the effects of toxic exposure, and fail to warn and protect employees.
 With that said, any employee injured on a fracking worksite may have a claim against their employer.

 Because of accidents and chemical exposures, oil and gas drilling workers have a fatality rate seven times greater than total industry as a whole.

 The National Institute for Occupational Safety and Health (NIOSH) has conducted recent studies that show fracking workers may be exposed to high levels of silica in the dust surrounding work sites, and even if using respirators, can fall ill.
 Silica crystals and other chemicals can enter the workers lungs, causing occupational lung diseases, permanent lung damage and possibly lung cancer.

 Joe Lyon is a highly-rated Ohio Toxic Tort and Cincinnati Catastrophic Injury Attorney, representing plaintiffs nationwide in a wide variety of civil litigation claims.